Annapurna Circuit Trek in 12 Days: Itinerary, Cost & Routes

 • Follow your guide.

-The distance of this trek is in between 160–230 km (100-143 miles ) depending upon the transportation used during the trek.
+The distance of this trek is between 160–230 km, which takes around 7-10 days, depending upon the transportation used during the trek.